-Supervision should be primarily about understanding students and their needs, rather than anything therapeutic for the supervisee (although it does have restorative and supportive functions).
-There is great potential for staff working with complex mental health issues to experience stress and burnout; managers and employers should be aware of this, and if a Mental Health Advisor or Mentor's own mental health is being negatively affected by the work they are doing they should be signposted to support - from a GP, local Mental Health Team, Counsellor, or staff Wellbeing Service, and their caseload should be reviewed.
+Supervision should be primarily about understanding students and their needs, rather than anything therapeutic for the supervisee.
+If you feel that you are finding that your mental health is being negatively affected by the work you are doing, you should seek help - from a GP, local Mental Health Team, Counsellor, or staff Wellbeing Service and their caseload should be reviewed.